GravityPDF/gravity-pdf-documentation/docs/v6/developers/php-form-data-array.md

 The `$form_data` array is grouped into a number of different sub-arrays, but the most common is `$form_data['field']`.
 As the name suggests, it contains the field data for *most* Gravity Forms field – add-ons that add new fields may be stored in a separate sub-array.
 :::

-To keep your code cleaner you could set these values as variables earlier in the template and output the variable names in the template instead:
+To keep your code cleaner, you could set these values as variables earlier in the template and output the variable names in the template instead:

 ```
 <?php